KingChampion36/algotech/docs/leetcode-easy/assign-cookies.md

 * **Returning Result**: After iterating through both arrays, it returns the count of content children.

-This implementation efficiently finds the maximum number of content children by iterating through both arrays simultaneously and assigning cookies to children based on their greed factors and available cookie sizes.
-Sorting the arrays beforehand ensures that the algorithm operates optimally.

 !!! tip "Time and Space Complexities"